OPA Board of Directors

 • Adopting a strategic planning process to determine short term and long term goals and objectives for the Association.

-Council members serve for a three-year term, may serve for two consecutive terms and are not eligible for re-election for a period of three years following the end of their second term and then may only serve one additional term.
-Two Council members shall be Members-in-Training, elected for a term of two years, one Member-in-Training to be elected in each succeeding year.
+Directors serve for a three-year term.
+Two Directors shall be Members-in-Training, elected for a term of two years, one Member-in-Training to be elected in each succeeding year.

 Duties and Responsibilities:

-• Prepares for and attends all meetings of Council and the Annual General Meeting and any other General and Special meetings of the Association;
+• Prepares for and attends all meetings of the Board and the Annual General Meeting and any other General and Special meetings of the Association;

 • Establishes and reviews documents such as the values, vision and mission of the Association;